BLIPs: Bayesian Learned Interatomic Potentials

 We adopt the ORB v3 architecture~\citep{rhodes2025orb} as our machine learning interatomic potential, pretrained on ab initio molecular dynamics data from OMAT 24~\citep{barroso2410open}.
 The Deep Ensemble variant finetunes four different models with different initialisation seeds.

 For BLIP, we employ a compact posterior network composed of four linear layers with hidden size 64 and swish activations for both the message and update functions:

 The edge network takes as input a concatenation of the pairwise distance vector (normalised to unit length) and 20 Gaussian radial basis functions applied to the raw edge distance.
 The node network processes atomic number embeddings.
-Finally, dropout probabilities $p$ are predicted and transformed into multiplicative noise coefficients using the expression $p / (1 - p)$.
-For stability, we clamp $p$ to the range $[0.00001, 0.1]$.
+For stability, we clamp the VAD coefficients to the range $[10^{-5}, 0.11]$.
 During training, we use a prior dropout probability of $0.01$ and weight the regularisation term $D_{\mathrm{KL}}$ by $\lambda = 0.001$.
 The lower clamp values, $\lambda$, and reduced prior dropout are chosen because we find that the original ORB model weights are highly sensitive to even minimal perturbations, likely because they were not trained with dropout or other weight-perturbation techniques.
 In addition, we use a different learning rate ($1e-4$) for the inference network to enable faster adaptation compared to the pretrained weights.